Discover ASAN / KFFAAL : Pioneers in NIGERIA FERTILITY & SURROGACY Practices as a Non Governmetal Organization. ( NGO )

 OUR MISSION

-The aim of the ASAN is to improve the quality of Reproductive Medicine care for infertile couples in Africa and improve access to high quality ART services.
+The aim of the ASAN / KFFAAL is to improve the quality of Reproductive Medicine care for infertile couples in Africa and improve access to high quality ART services.
 We link medical professionals in the field of Reproductive Medicine on the Nigeria, African, International continent, and use their expertise to improve the care of the patients needing fertility treatment.
 We are professionals in the field of Reproductive Medicine who are elected leaders from national fertility societies.
 This includes Reproductive Medicine physicians, urologist, Embryologists, Fertility Nurses / IVF coordinators, Surrogacy / Fertility Practitioner and Mental Health Fertility Counsellors.

 – Providing a strong voice improve care of fertility patients, and advocate for the rights of infertile patients